 Make a Schedule

-If your professor has not already created intermediary deadlines for completing the assignment, then drafting a schedule and noting deadlines on your personal calendar should be your first step.
-Drawing from key dates in your class syllabus as well as your own sense of how much time you need to think about, research, organize, and write a paper, note key dates in your calendar when tasks should be completed.
-A helpful strategy is to work backwards from when the final paper due.
+Drafting a schedule and noting deadlines on your personal calendar should be your first step to writing a research paper.
+Create a schedule based on your own sense of how much time you think you will need to contemplate, research, organize, and write a paper based on its length and your familiarity with the general topic.
+A helpful strategy is to work backwards from when the final paper is due.

-Choose specific dates of important steps along the way but focus on setting realistic goals, and then stick to them!
-Make sure to give yourself enough time to find out what resources are available to you [including meeting with a librarian, if needed], to choose a research problem to investigate, to select and read relevant research literature, to outline your paper, to organize the information you are going to cite in your paper, and to write your first and final drafts [as well as any necessary drafts in between].
+Choose specific dates of important steps along the way, but focus on setting realistic goals, and then stick to them!
+Make sure to give yourself enough time to find out what resources are available to you [including meeting with a librarian, if needed!], to identify a research problem to investigate, to select and read relevant research literature, to outline your paper, to organize the information you are going to cite in your paper, and to write your first and final drafts [as well as any necessary steps in between].
 Developing a personal assignment calendar will also help you manage your time in relation to work assigned in other classes.

 Analyze the Assignment